Financial Issues in Divorce in Virginia

 Personal effort of either spouse is defined as labor, effort, inventiveness, physical or intellectual skill, creativity, or managerial, promotional, or marketing activity applied directly to the separate property of either spouse.

 Where marital property and separate property are mixed together by either separate property receiving marital property or marital property receiving separate property, specific rules of classification apply.
 For example, one spouse receives an inheritance and deposits that inheritance to the family savings account.
 The marital property is receiving the separate property, so the inheritance becomes marital property.
-However, if the spouse who received the inheritance retraces the inheritance with bank records, etc., it may maintain its separate nature.
+However, if the spouse who received the inheritance retraces the inheritance with bank records, etc., and it was not a gift, it may maintain its separate nature.
 Another example of mixed property would be a home purchased by the parties where one spouse used their separate assets to contribute to the purchase but the mortgage on the property is in both names and is paid off during the marriage with marital funds.
 In such a circumstance, the law provides the means to analyze what portion of the asset is marital and what portion is separate.
 Only the marital portion would be subject to equitable distribution.

 Generally, the date of valuation of marital property or marital debts is the date of the evidentiary hearing or trial.